Xilinx/mlir-air/AIRTransformPasses.md

 _Parse the dependency graph and dump dot files_

-This pass parses the dependency graph into Boost::Graph format, and dump dot files for graph visualization.
+This pass parses the dependency graph into an internal format, and dump dot files for graph visualization.

 #### Options